4 Steps to Avoid Bad Decisions

 … or any other major life decision,

-remember to HALT.
+remember to HHALT.

 HALT is an acronym that represents four triggers for sour emotions/attitudes that are NOT productive or healthy states of mind to be in when making life-changing decisions.